-With the grips at wrist height;
+With the grips at wrist height, as strongly recommended;

 - You do not have to raise your shoulders, and you can unload a greater part of your body weight.

-- You can walk closer to the hand grips, which results in a more upright body posture.
+- You can walk closer to the handgrips, which results in a more upright body posture.

-- The weight you put on the grips is distributed vertically/downwards = better weight distribution = good stability = better brake performance when walking downhill on lose ground (the tires do not slide when braking).
+- The weight you put on the grips is distributed vertically/downwards = better weight distribution = good stability = better brake performance when walking downhill on loose ground (the tires do not slide when braking).